 On May 4, the statewide stay-at-home order expired and the state entered a stage one of its reopening plan.
 Some nonessential businesses are allowed to reopen under strict guidelines.

-Kentucky's essential employees mostly fall under the 14 categories, with a special focus on manufacturing and supply chain.
+Kentucky's essential workers mostly fall under the 14 categories, with a special focus on manufacturing and supply chain.

 On May 4, Kentucky began its phased reopening that will last until May 20.
 During this time, most nonessential businesses will be allowed to operate.

-Louisiana's essential employees fall under all 14 categories recognized by CISA.
+Louisiana's essential workers fall under all 14 categories recognized by CISA.

 On March 23, Gov. John Bel Edwards issued a stay-at-home order that will last until April 15.
 The order has been modified to allow the reopening of some nonessential businesses.

-Maine essential employees and services are similar to the 14 categories listed above.
+Maine essential workers and services are similar to the 14 categories listed above.
 However, there is a special focus on construction workers and those involved in home repair.